+We recognize that dinosaur mount renovations are intense projects, often executed under ambitious schedules, and typically overseen by scientists who have numerous other responsibilities competing for their attention.
+One of us (Lamanna) was the scientist in charge of the 2005–2007 renovation of the Carnegie Museum's dinosaur galleries, and says without reservation that this was the most demanding project he has ever been involved in.
+Had those involved in the Diplodocus remount realized at the time that the decisions they made would be important for posterity, they would have kept running notes, material lists, and a correspondence archive.
+Every mounted dinosaur skeleton is an important scientific and historical artifact: those of large and generally incomplete dinosaurs such as sauropods arise from complex scientific and political processes involving myriad controversies and decisions.
+We urge those who have the privilege of working on them to write up their choices for publication before memories evaporate and records are lost.

 In working on this paper, it has become apparent how much the work we do now is part of a continuing story.
-Only six years elapsed from the discovery of CM 84 to the mounting of the London cast; two more years until the Carnegie mount of the original fossil material was erected; only six more years elapsed before the last pre-WWI cast, the eighth, was mounted in Madrid; 21 years after that until the last of the Carnegie Museum’s ten plaster casts was donated to the Munich museum that never mounted it; 18 years until the molds themselves were donated to the Field House museum in Vernal and five more years until the concrete cast was set up outside the Field House (Taylor et al. 2022); 22 years until the original cast in London was moved into its natural home in the main gallery of the Natural History Museum, with the skull of the Carnegie mount being replaced at around the same time; 12 years until a fresh mold made from the concrete cast was used to supply Diplodocus parts for the AMNH’s iconic rearing Barosaurus mount (Taylor et al. in prep.); eight years until the forefeet of the Carnegie mount were replaced; eight more years until the renovation of the Carnegie mount; ten years until the Natural History Museum removed the first ever Diplodocus cast from display to make more room for corporate events.
+Only six years elapsed from the discovery of CM 84 to the mounting of the London cast; two more years until the Carnegie mount of the original fossil material was erected; only six more years elapsed before the last pre-World War I cast, the eighth, was mounted in Madrid; 21 years after that until the last of the Carnegie Museum’s ten plaster casts was sent to the Munich museum that never mounted it; 18 years until the molds themselves were donated to the Field House museum in Vernal and five more years until the concrete cast was set up outside the Field House (Taylor et al. 2023); 22 years until the original cast in London was moved into its natural home in the main gallery of the Natural History Museum; 12 years until a fresh mold made from the concrete cast was used to supply Diplodocus parts for the AMNH’s iconic rearing Barosaurus mount (Taylor et al. in prep.); eight years until the forefeet of the Carnegie mount were replaced; eight more years until the renovation of the Carnegie mount; and ten years until the Natural History Museum removed the first ever Diplodocus cast from display to make more room for corporate functions.
 A single narrative thread winds through all these events.
-Now, five years on, we hope that in writing up some of this history we are making our own contribution to the ongoing story of this most historic, charismatic and important of fossils.
+Now, six years on, we hope that in writing up some of this history we are making our own contribution to the ongoing story of this most historic, charismatic, and important of fossils.

-Acknowledgements
+Acknowledgments

-We thank Scott Hartman (University of Wisconsin-Madison) for kindly allowing us to use his skeletal reconstruction of Diplodocus carnegii (Figure 10) We are grateful to all those who kindly allowed us to use their photographs: Mathew J. Wedel’s photograph of the Carnegie mount (Figure 1), Vincent Reneleau’s photographs of the atlas (Figure 9C) and right forefoot (Figure 14A) of the Paris cast, Josh Franzos’ photograph of the cast skull of the Carnegie mount (Figure 12), Verónica Díez Díaz’s photograph of the right forefoot of the Berlin mount (Figure 14B), Jeremy Huff’s photograph of the forefeet of HMNS 175 (formerly CM 662) in Houston (Figure 14C), and Phil Fraley’s photograph of the 2007 Diplodocus remount in progress (Figure 15).
+We thank Scott Hartman (University of Wisconsin-Madison) for kindly allowing us to use his skeletal reconstruction of Diplodocus carnegii (Figure 13).
+We are grateful to all those who allowed us to use their photographs: Mathew J. Wedel (Western University of Health Sciences) provided the photograph of the Carnegie mount (Figure 1); Vincent Reneleau (MNHN) provided the photographs of the atlas (Figure 12C) and right forefoot (Figure 17A) of the Paris cast; Joshua Franzos (unaffiliated) provided the photograph of the cast skull of the Carnegie mount (Figure 15); Verónica Díez Díaz (Museum für Naturkunde Berlin) provided the photograph of the right forefoot of the Berlin mount (Figure 17B); Jeremy Huff (Texas A&M University) provided the photograph of the forefeet of HMNS 175 (formerly CM 662) in Houston (Figure 17C); and Phil Fraley (PFP) provided the photograph of the 2007 Diplodocus remount in progress (Figure 18).

 We also appreciate Phil Fraley’s provision of photographs of caudals from the original mount.